bigomics/omicsplayground/docs/examples/examples.rst

     :align: center
     :width: 100%

 **Figure 14**.
-Survival tree analysis for the DLBCL dataset GSE10846.
+Classification tree for the :option:`rieckmann2017-immprot` dataset.
+To reproduce similar figures, go to the **Biomarker** module, and set the :option:`Predicted target: cell.type` and :option:`Feature level: gene` from the input panel.

 Volcano plots of methods